 Finally, rate each client based on how much you enjoy working with them (you can do a numbering or point system—whatever works for you).
 You should also describe your working relationship (good points and bad points), and any other notes you think are important.

-Enter details into the notes column to identify characteristics you notice you enjoy or gravitate towards.
+Enter details into the notes column to identify characteristics you enjoy or gravitate towards.

 Sort by industry, and identify whether you enjoy working in that area, know about it already, or can easily learn more about it.